 |Representational||Language to convey facts||It takes two hours to travel the distance.|

-The curriculum has a strong focus on the sounds and letter patterns used to create spoken language; expressing ideas and opinions; interacting with others and presenting formal oral presentations.
+The Victorian curriculum for speaking and listening also has a strong focus on making explicit how oral language is used in different contexts for expressing ideas and opinions; interacting with others and presenting formal oral presentations.

-The curriculum recognises that speaking and listening, like writing, is used in formal and informal ways.
-The degree of formality used in an oral language interaction is dependent upon the subject matter to be discussed, the relationship between the participants and the way the interaction will occur (for example: face to face, phone conversation, recorded message, video etc.).
+Speaking and listening, like writing, is used in formal and informal ways.
+The degree of formality used in an oral language interaction is dependent upon the subject matter to be discussed, the relationship between the participants and the way the interaction will occur (for example, face to face, phone conversation, recorded message, video etc.).

-For example, an exchange between two friends discussing a movie might be more spoken-like (see text A), while a movie review given as a presentation might be more written-like (see text B).
+For example, an exchange between two friends discussing a movie might be more informal spoken (see text A), while a movie review given as a presentation might be more formal and closer to written-text (see text B).

 Sam: Hey, I loved that movie.
 It was awesome.
 So scary yeah?